SameerMeghjee/Fraud_Detection_System/README.md

 This project detects fraudulent transactions using machine learning on the Credit Card Fraud Detection Dataset from Kaggle.
 The system uses techniques like SMOTE for handling imbalanced data and a Random Forest model for classification.
 The project includes model evaluation metrics and a command-line testing interface.

 # Dataset Source
-Credit Card Fraud Detection Dataset
+Credit Card Fraud Detection Dataset-https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

 # Project Steps
 1. Data Preprocessing